AyomideApata/Plotting-Well-Log-LAS-Files-Using-Python/LAS-Files README.md

 •	Values should be 0 or 1 (i.e., step line curve)
 •	Coal is considered anything with a bulk density less than or equal to 2.4 g/cc bulk density.

+.
+.
+.

+Plotting Well Log Using Comma-Separated Values (CSV) files in plotting well log data.

+Importing the Libraries The first step using the libraries: pandas, numpy and matplotlib.
+Will be used to load and store our data. whereas matplotlib will be used in visualizing the contents of the wells log data.

+Files was gotten from:
+Equinor Volve Dataset
+15_9-19.csv Equinor Volve Dataset https://www.equinor.com/energy/volve-data-sharing